BoredVoidAter/HeartbreakCode/README.md

 ## ✨ Features

+*   **Lyrical Syntax Tokenizer**: Implements a lexical analyzer that reads HeartbreakCode source text and converts the lyrical prose into a stream of recognized tokens.
+This component identifies core language keywords (e.g., 'The story of us is'), identifiers (variable names), operators, and literals (strings, numbers), forming the foundational step for code interpretation.
+*   **Core Grammar Parser and Abstract Syntax Tree (AST) Generation**: Develops a parser that understands the foundational grammar of HeartbreakCode.
+This initial grammar supports variable assignment (e.g., `The story of us is 1989`) and a basic console output command (e.g., `Speak Now: 'hello world'`).
+The parser consumes the token stream and builds an Abstract Syntax Tree (AST) that represents the program's structure.
+*   **Simple Runtime Interpreter**: Creates a basic runtime environment that can walk the Abstract Syntax Tree (AST) and execute the program's logic.
+This initial interpreter is capable of managing a simple variable scope, handling assignments, and printing the values of variables or literals to the console, allowing the first 'lyrical code' snippets to be executed.
 *   **Lyrical & Expressive Syntax:** Write code that reads like a pop song.
 Assign variables with `The story of us is...`, define functions as a `Verse`, and handle logic with the regret-filled `Would've, Could've, Should've` construct.
 *   **Emotionally Resonant Control Flow:** Don't just loop—put it on repeat.
 The `Encore` keyword lets you relive memories (or mistakes) until a condition is met.
 *   **Built-in I/O (Theatrically):** Don't just `print`.
 Instead, you can `Scream it out:`, `Whisper:`, or `Write in my diary:`.